Andreas3333/andreas-schaler/README.md

 # README

-This repository repository is a personal biography and portfolio project for hosting the content via Github Pages.
+A personal biography and portfolio project for hosting content via Github Pages.